KASIEM02/Master-Thesis-Tasks-in-Python-on-HAR-for-Medical-Purposes-with-Wearable-Sensor/README.md

 Cleaning the data and further processing the signals due to inconsistencies in sampling rates from the multiple sensor sources.

-Data annotation by manually labelling the sensor measurements with unique integer values using a BI intelligence tool.
+Data annotation was done by manually labelling the sensor measurements with unique integer values using a business intelligence tool.

 Data modelling by combining multiple sensor measurements (IMU, ECG, and pressure) to create a homogenous dataset.